Colobinae

 The Colobinae or leaf-eating monkeys are a subfamily of the Old World monkey family that includes 61 species in 11 genera, including the black-and-white colobus, the large-nosed proboscis monkey, and the gray langurs.
 Some classifications split the colobine monkeys into two tribes, while others split them into three groups.
 Both classifications put the three African genera Colobus, Piliocolobus, and Procolobus in one group; these genera are distinct in that they have stub thumbs, hence their family name, which comes from Ancient Greek κολοβός (kolobós), meaning "docked".
 The various Asian genera are placed into another one or two groups.
 Analysis of mtDNA confirms the Asian species form two distinct groups, one of langurs and the other of the "odd-nosed" species, but are inconsistent as to the relationships of the gray langurs; some studies suggest that the gray langurs are not closely related to either of these groups, while others place them firmly within the langur group.

-Characteristics

-Colobines are mainly arboreal and folivorous primates.
-Adult Nilgiri Langur pictured.

-Colobines are medium-sized primates with long tails (except for the pig-tailed langur) and diverse colorations.
-The coloring of nearly all young animals differs remarkably from that of the adults.